 With all that in mind, let’s dive into the text here in Leviticus and see these incredible parallels.
 Once the person with leprosy comes before the priest to be cleansed, the following is the formula to make him legally clean:

 “[T]hen the priest shall command to take for him who is to be cleansed two living and clean birds, cedar wood, scarlet, and hyssop.
 5 And the priest shall command that one of the birds be killed in an earthen vessel over running water.
 6 As for the living bird, he shall take it, the cedar wood and the scarlet and the hyssop, and dip them and the living bird in the blood of the bird that was killed over the running water.
-7 And he shall sprinkle it seven times on him who is to be cleansed from the leprosy, and shall pronounce him clean, and shall let the living bird loose in the open field.
+7 And he shall sprinkle it seven times on him who is to be cleansed from leprosy, and shall pronounce him clean, and shall let the living bird loose in the open field.
 8 He who is to be cleansed shall wash his clothes, shave off all his hair, and wash himself in water, that he may be clean.
-After that he shall come into the camp, and shall stay outside his tent seven days.
+After that, he shall come into the camp, and shall stay outside his tent for seven days.
 9 But on the seventh day he shall shave all the hair off his head and his beard and his eyebrows—all his hair he shall shave off.
 He shall wash his clothes and wash his body in water, and he shall be clean.” – Leviticus 14:4-9

 There’s no denying that this is a strange recipe for cleansing.
 But when we look a bit more carefully and expose the Creator’s original intent and the types and shadows, what was hidden becomes revealed.

 First of all, we have two clean birds.
 One is killed and its blood spilled into a vessel of living water.
 Then, the living bird is bound with the cedar wood, scarlet thread, and hyssop and dipped into the vessel that contains the blood of the sacrificed bird and the living water.
-Once the process is complete, the living bird, who is now covered with water and blood, is set free from captivity and allowed to fly into the heavens for which it was created.
+Once the process is complete, the living bird, which is now covered with water and blood, is set free from captivity and allowed to fly into the heavens for which it was created.
 Now that we have all the elements, let’s watch this incredible shadow of Christ unfold right before our eyes.

 At first glance, this might seem like a very strange recipe for cleansing someone infected with leprosy.
 But when you realize that every single ingredient here is found in the gospel story, it comes to life.
 Take a look at the following scriptures and watch the mosaic become crystal clear: